Professor Jane Ogden

 I carry out research in the areas of eating behaviour and obesity management, aspects of women's health, communication in the health care consultation and the experience of medical procedures.

-- Ogden, J. (in press).
-The good parenting food guide: how to manage what children eat without making food an issue.
-Wiley Press.
-Publication date: Feb 2014.
+Ogden, J. (2014).
+The good parenting food guide: Managing what children eat without making food a problem.
+Wiley Blackwell: Oxford. (translated into Russian)